How to Grow Cluster Beans in Containers At Home?

 How to Plant Cluster Beans in Containers?

-The average height of cluster bean plants is between 1 to 2 metres.
-It grows upright and spreads branches which bear oval shaped leaves.
 The plant bears pink, blue, white and yellow hued flowers and they create shiny green seedpods which is the reason behind its unique nomenclature.

-Once the young cluster bean plants reach a height of 4-inches, you need to nip off weaker ones so that the stronger plants stay intact.
 Being a warm season crop, the water content of the soil tends to evaporate quickly and this creates the requirement of mulching especially when the crops are being grown in containers.

 • At the time of sowing seeds, the soil should have a thin layer of organic mulch.
 You can supplement the mulch once the plants attain the size of 6 inches so that it gets about 4 inches thick.
 6-8 hours of direct sunlight is required by the cluster bean plants and they do not deliver adequate results when placed in shades regions.

-Summers are pretty windy in India and that is why the cluster beans require support which can be offered in the form of staking.
 This however becomes a luxury you can clearly avoid under normal wind conditions.
 Cluster beans grown in containers can easily attain a height of 3-5 feet.

 First sign of flower appears 50-60 days following germination and during this time you need to add some organic manure such as vermicompost to the container soil.
-Until then, you can conduct your routine irrigation process using Jeevamrut, Amrut Jal or similar organic soil conditioners every 12-15 days.

-Since cluster beans are not heavy eaters, you don’t need to add compost to the soil before they start flowering.
 While growing cluster beans in containers, you need to choose a pot which is at least ten inches deep.
 The ideal level of soil pH is between 6.5 to 7.5.

 If you wish to maintain optimum plant stand, then you need to ensure high quality of its seeds.
 It is always advisable to opt for certified seeds of improved variety which can be obtained from reliable sources.

 If you plan on using seeds produced by farmers, then you need to grade the same prior to sowing.
-During this process, you will have to discard all damaged and shrivelled seeds.
+During this process, you will have to discard all damaged and shriveled seeds.
 Just the bold ones which are devoid of impurities and weeds should be used in the sowing process.

 Cluster bean seeds need to be sown during the first fortnight of July as this marks the onset of monsoon.
 A stark reduction in yield might happen on delaying the sowing post 15th July.
 However, the cluster bean seeds can be sown maximum until last week of July only under irrigated condition.